Welcome to my comprehensive guide on how to punish a sub effectively.

 At this stage, don’t worry about the what and the how of punishment.
 Just focus on the why.

 A lot of people rush into the kinky aesthetic, grab the nearest listicle and then wonder why it’s not working.
-I know, because… Well, at least some of them have ended up in my inbox over the years.
+I know, because… Quite a few of those people have ended up in my inbox over the years.

 Take the time to understand what is driving you and your partner – trust me, it will save you a lot of time and agro down the line.